Colombia crush Japan 4-1 to set up Uruguay clash

 Right back Santiago Arias cut inside and passed to Rodriguez who laid the ball off to his left from where Martinez shot home across the diving Eiji Kawashima.

-With Rodriguez dictating the pace of Colombia’s counter-attacks, Martinez scored his second eight minutes from time as Japan threw bodies forward looking for an equaliser.
+With Rodriguez dictating the pace of Colombia’s counter-attacks, Martinez scored his second eight minutes from time as Japan threw bodies forward looking for an equalizer.

 Rodriguez, fed by Martinez, then scored with a darting run and chip over Kawashima to complete the rout with his third goal of the tournament in the dying minutes.